 - 2 sprigs thyme

-- Take steaks out of refrigerator about an hour before you plan to cook them to allow them to come to room temperature.
+- Prepare steaks: Take steaks out of refrigerator about an hour before you plan to cook them to allow them to come to room temperature.
 Coat both sides with salt and pepper.
-Preheat oven to 400 degrees F.
+Preheat oven to 400°F.

-- Add butter, garlic, rosemary and thyme to oven safe stainless steel or cast iron pan.
+- Prepare infused butter ingredients: Add butter, garlic, rosemary and thyme to an oven safe stainless steel or cast iron pan.

 - Infuse butter: Heat butter, garlic cloves, and fresh herbs over medium-high heat.
 You want the pan to be as hot as you can get it without burning the butter.
 Allow butter to melt, swirling frequently to prevent burning.
 The more you move the butter around, the less it will burn.
 (Optional: Infuse the butter over a very low heat for an hour or more.
 It won't burn and will create even better flavor.
 If choosing this method, you can remove the garlic and herbs at the end when you are ready to sear the steaks and use them as a garnish when serving.
 The heat will need to be increased when you are ready to sear the steaks).

-- As soon as the butter is melted, add both steaks to hot pan.
-Sear 2-3 minutes on both sides, constantly spooning the hot butter onto the steaks, and only turn once after they get nicely browned.
+- Sear steaks: Add both steaks to the hot pan.
+Sear for 2-3 minutes on both sides, constantly spooning the hot butter onto the steaks, and only turn them once after they get nicely browned.
 Do not let the butter burn - keep it moving.
-Insert thermometer into thickest part of steak and transfer the pan to the hot oven.
+Insert a meat thermometer into the thickest part of the steak and transfer the pan to the hot oven.
 Alternatively, you can test with an instant read meat thermometer.

-- Finish cooking in hot oven.
-Remove when internal temperature reaches 120 degrees F for rare, 125 degrees F for medium rare, and 130 degrees F for medium.
+- Finish cooking in hot oven: After 5-15 minutes, remove when internal temperature reaches 115-120°F for rare, 125-130°F for medium rare, and 130-135°F for medium.
 Total time in oven will vary depending on desired doneness as well as the starting internal temperatures of the steaks.
 Allow the steaks to rest on a plate, loosely tented with foil to keep them warm, for at least 5 minutes (temperature should rise another 5 degrees).

 - The best type of pan is either cast iron or a high quality stainless steal.
 Just be sure it is oven safe.